 Step 8: Set Main Class

-Final check for you is to make sure the projects Main Class is set to com.openbravo.pos.forms.StartPOS
+The last thing you need to do is check the projects Main Class is set to com.openbravo.pos.forms.StartPOS